Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Results

 The quantitative results for fastMRI and IXI are summarized in Table \ref{tab:compare_method} and Table \ref{tab:compare_method——IXI}.
 Consistent with our observations from the visualization results, our method achieves the best overall performance across all test samples on average.
 For instance, under the x4 acceleration setting for T1-weighted imaging, our method attains a PSNR of 39.15 dB, outperforming the previous best method, SSDiff, by approximately 1.7 dB.
 Additionally, the MAE is reduced by 54.5\%.
 Under the more challenging x8 acceleration setting, similarly, our method surpasses SSDiff in MAE by 28.6\%.
 A similar trend is observed in the IXI results.
 Notably, compared to the fully supervised version of our method, which represents the ceiling performance when paired data is available, our self-supervised DMSM achieves the closest performance.
+We also report the single-path version of our method, which already demonstrates superior performance over competing approaches, while the full multi-path version achieves the best overall results.

 The number of parameters for each model is summarized in the last column of Table \ref{tab:compare_method} to compare their computational burden.
 As shown, our model achieves the best performance with a compact size of only 0.8M parameters.
 While D5C5 has a smaller model size (0.3M) due to its use of only cascaded convolutional layers, our approach maintains a model size under 1M while nearly halving the MAE.
 Compared to the previous best model, SSDiff, we reduce the model size by nearly fivefold while simultaneously enhancing performance.